sakuli/sakuli.github.io/content/docs/enterprise/s2i.md

   - description: Secret to access the testsuite repository.
     name: TESTSUITE_REPOSITORY_SECRET

-  - description: Kind of source to obtain the builder image from.
-    name: BUILDER_IMAGE_KIND
-    required: true
-    value: ImageStream

   - description: Name of the builder image.
     name: BUILDER_IMAGE
     required: true